 Field operations personnel will perform those activities that support continued successful operation of the statewide ozone ambient air quality monitoring network.
 Personnel will perform field activities that include, but are not limited, to conducting calibrations and routine QC checks, periodic preventative maintenance and servicing equipment located at the ozone ambient air quality monitoring sites.
 Operational servicing activities may include, but may not be limited to, recording pertinent field data and restocking consumables, such as particulate filters, at the monitoring sites.
-Additional field activities could include relocating sites when the property owner evicts DAQ or locating additional suitable monitoring sites to the network.
+Additional field activities could include relocating sites when the property owner evicts DAQ or locating additional suitable monitoring sites when the population in an area grows or DAQ decides to add additional monitoring sites to the network.
 Section 4.3 Regional Offices and WNC Local Program provides a more complete description of the field activities that regional monitoring technicians may perform.